botwiki/botwiki.org/content/monthly-bot-challenge/index.md

 [![DigitalOcean](/content/images/logos/digitalocean-logo.png){.float-right}](https://www.digitalocean.com/)

 **The first Monthly Bot Challenge will officially start on January 1, 2016.
-The sponsor of our first challenge is [DigitalOcean](https://www.digitalocean.com/), provider of simple cloud infrastructure for developers, used by hobby projects and full production websites -- including our very own Botwiki.**
+The sponsor of our first challenge is [DigitalOcean](https://www.digitalocean.com/) ([see prizes below](#prizes)), provider of simple cloud infrastructure for developers, used by hobby projects and full production websites -- including our very own Botwiki.**

 Submissions are already open and we are going to use this first challenge to fully flesh out the rules and find the best technical setup.
 Continue reading below for the [Rules](#rules) and [Prizes](#prizes).